WithoutHaste/WithoutHaste.DataFiles/README.md

     * No dependencies

 * WithoutHaste.DataFiles.Excel _(not released)_
-  * OfficeOpenXml from [EPPlus v4.5.2.1](https://www.nuget.org/packages/EPPlus/) NuGet package
+  * [EPPlus v4.5.2.1](https://www.nuget.org/packages/EPPlus/): for the OfficeOpenXml namespace

 ## Documentation